-All starts in Sydney on September 1999, when a group of High Performance Training Centres from all over the world decide to joint efforts to share their experience, and that becomes the Ist Forum On Elite Sport
+It all started in September 1999 in Sydney, Australia when a group of High Performance Training Centres from all over the world decided to combine efforts to share their experiences during the 1st Forum on Elite Sport.

-During the II Forum on Elite Sport, held in September 2001 at CAR Sant Cugat, Barcelona.
-It was commonly agreed by consensus that the fact of joint forces and share our experience must be a direct benefit for athletes and centres around the world.
+During the II Forum on Elite Sport, held in September 2001 at CAR Sant Cugat, Barcelona, it was commonly agreed by consensus that joining forces and sharing our experiences must be a direct benefit for athletes and centres around the world.

-At this point an steering group for a future International Association of High Performance Sports Training Centres started.
-From then, various meetings were taking place.
+At that point, a steering group for a future International Association of High Performance Sports Training Centres started.
+From then, various meetings took place around the world.

-The main pour pose of this group was to establish the basis for the creation of an International Association of High Performance Sports Training Centres, in order to put in common, issues that will help on a better preparation of our athletes.
-With exchange opportunities, share of ideas and knowledge under a fair play philosophy.
+The main purpose of the group was to establish the basis for the creation of an International Association of High Performance Sports Training Centres to discuss ways to better prepare our athletes through exchange opportunities and a sharing of ideas and knowledge under a fair play philosophy.

-On the III Forum held in Loughborough, England in September of 2003 the attending Centres signs the Charter with the Principles of the future Association.
+During the III Forum held in Loughborough, England in September of 2003, the attending Centres signed the Charter with the Principles of the future Association.

-In the charter was agreed to establish CAR Sant Cugat to host the Secretariat, and the Working Group take several meetings to agreed with the first Statutes.
+In the charter it was agreed to establish CAR Sant Cugat as host of the Secretariat, and the Working Group took several meetings to agree upon the first Statutes.

-In 2005 a registration process is initiated in the hosting country.
+In 2005, a registration process was initiated in the hosting country.

-In the IV Forum in Montreal, Canada the future of the Association is committed to enhance the membership and the values for all them.
+At the IV Forum in Montreal, Canada, it was declared that the future of the Association would be committed to enhancing the membership and the values for all the Centres.

 MISSION AND VISION

-ASPC Mission: To provide opportunities that enhances training for high performance sport worldwide.
+ASPC Mission: To provide opportunities that enhance training for high performance sport worldwide.

-ASPC Vision: ASPC is an active partner with development and leadership of sport training centers, setting the standard in the global high performance training site community.
+ASPC Vision: ASPC is an active partner with development and leadership of sport training centres, setting the standard in the global high performance training site community.

 The principles of this Association are the following:

-1 .- Respecting the Autonomy of each of the high performance sports centers:
+1. Respecting the Autonomy of each of the high performance sports centres:

-Respecting the autonomy of each center, members will collaborate to generate initiatives of benefit to athletes, sport and the wider community.
+Respecting the autonomy of each centre, members will collaborate to generate initiatives of benefit to athletes, sport and the wider community.